Accessing the Grid

 You can see a list of available images with the command gridcli images.
 You may also use any image from the following sources:

-1. The images: default remote.
-See here for a list.
+default remote.
+See here for a list. - The

-2. The ubuntu: default remote.
-See here for a list.
+default remote.
+See here for a list. - The

 Adding your own image